 Positive psychology focuses on three areas of human experience, these dimensions include, subjective level, individual level and society / group level.
 At subjective level it focuses on positive emotions like, happiness, joy, love, satisfaction with life and confidence.
 (Snyder., & Lopez, (2007).I encountered a 13years old male patient in my pediatric rotation that became mute on hearing a bad news of her mother’s death.
 We tried our level best to make him vocalize through encouragement, care and love through attention.
 At individual level positive psychology focuses on positive individual traitsthat are core values in individual behavior pattern such as courage, honesty and wisdom.
 (Snyder, & Lopez, 2007).Muslims have the believe that they are answerable to their deeds, virtues and sins on the Day of Judgment.
 In Pakistani literature it’s been supported that we adopt honesty, wisdom and perform good deeds for spiritual and religious wellbeing.”Positive psychology, therefore, opens up new vistas for interaction between science and religion” (Watts, Dutton, & Gulliford, 2006, p.
 281).
 A research was done to prove the association between religion and positive psychology among Pakistani university students.
 They showed positive results that are religious and spiritual wellbeing are connected with healthier self-functioning.
 (Khan & Watson 2006).
 In my opinion the purpose behind providing pray areas at most tertiary hospitals are to provide opportunities for patients and families to practice religion in improving illness.
 At Society/Group Level it provides positive institutions where it addresses issues and develops healthy families and communities.
 (Snyder, , & Lopez 2007)

 Positive psychological wellbeing directly influences favorable outcomes in the form of survival.
 “Positive psychological well-being has a favorable effect on survival in both healthy and diseased populations”.
 (Chida & Steptoe 2008).
 Positive psychological wellbeing is associated with health.
 It includes positive effect, happiness and cheerfulness.
 Positive affect can is a state of pleasurable engagement with the environment eliciting feelings, such as happiness, joy, excitement, enthusiasm, and contentment.
 (Chida & Steptoe 2008).
-In clinical setting we come across different patients with different diagnoses and every individual has different level of anxiety related to the prognosis of disease.
-Patient become helpless and thinks negatively about themselves and having negative thoughts about their surroundings.
+In the clinical settings, we come across different patients with different diagnoses and every individual has different levels of anxiety related to the prognosis of the disease.
+The patient becomes helpless and thinks negatively about themselves and having negative thoughts about their surroundings.
 If nurse become able to lessen the anxiety level, decreases depression and distress than she helps patient to decrease morbidity and mortality.
-Our positive and negative affective states have close linkage with central nervous system loci and mechanisms involved in the regulation of cardiovascular and neuroendocrine systems.
+Our positive and negative affective states have a close linkage with central nervous system loci and mechanisms involved in the regulation of cardiovascular and neuroendocrine systems.
 (Critchley 2005).
 So persistent positive affect could lead to down regulation of psychobiological responses implicated in disease risk (McEwen 2007).
 Using positive psychology in nursing practice nurses can identify high risk population and individuals who are prone to get stress, and anxiety which later leads to cardiovascular diseases.
-Effective nursing intervention like improve positive affect like joy, emotional wellbeing happiness and positive traits like disposition i.e., hopefulness, life satisfaction, sense of humor optimism are linked with reduced cardiovascular mortality.
+An effective nursing intervention like improve positive affect like joy, emotional well-being happiness and positive traits like disposition i.e., hopefulness, life satisfaction, sense of humor optimism are linked with reduced cardiovascular mortality.
 (Chida & Steptoe 2008). ).
-In communities nurses encounter patients having chronic diseases like hypertension, and cardiac disease.
-Nurses focus on behavioral and physical components of patient to achieve cardiac outcomes.
-Individuals with hopefulness and positive physiological states may have grater cardiac outcomes as they are highly involved in healthy behaviors healthy eating, physical activity, smoking cessation, and medication adherence which are associated in enhancing cardiac outcomes.
+In communities nurses encounter patients having chronic diseases like hypertension and cardiac disease.
+Nurses focus on behavioral and physical components of patients to achieve cardiac outcomes.
+Individuals with hopefulness and positive physiological states may have greater cardiac outcomes as they are highly involved in healthy behaviors healthy eating, physical activity, smoking cessation, and medication adherence which are associated in enhancing cardiac outcomes.
 (Dubois, Beach, Kashdan, Nyer, Park, Celano & Huffman, 2012)

-The scope of nursing is not only confined to hospitals, it also comprised of community health nurse, school health nurse etc. In these areas nurses play a role of counselor or teacher.
-School health nurses can guide teachers to practice positive psychology in class room to improve the behavior and learning of pupils which further improves self concept.
-If student are treated positively it results in seeing themselves in more positive terms.
-The self concept develops through the feedback individuals receives from others i.e., social approval and social experience is crucial in the development of self concept.
-Additionally positive reinforcement plays a key role in developing self concept.
-Being a nurse if we address the positive psychology in different institutions like schools we develop our youngsters and youth to lead the nation in a different way which focuses more on our positives attributes, and positive deeds.
-(Swinson & harrop, 2012).
-In another study it’s evident that through participation in positive psychology course students reported gains in hope, self-actualization, well-being and pathway hopefulness, purpose, and mission in life.
+The scope of nursing is not only confined to hospitals, it is also comprised of community health nurses, school health nurses etc. In these areas, nurses play the role of counselor or teacher.
+School health nurses can guide teachers to practice positive psychology in the classroom to improve the behavior and learning of pupils which further improves self-concept.
+If students are treated positively it results in seeing themselves in more positive terms.
+The self-concept develops through the feedback individuals receive from others i.e., social approval and social experience is crucial in the development of self-concept.
+Additionally, positive reinforcement plays a key role in developing self-concept.
+Being a nurse if we address the positive psychology in different institutions like schools we develop our youngsters and youth to lead the nation in a different way which focuses more on our positives attributes and positive deeds.
+(Swinson & Harrop, 2012).
+In another study, it’s evident that through participation in positive psychology courses students reported gains in hope, self-actualization, well-being, and pathway hopefulness, purpose, and mission in life.
 (Maybury, 2012)

-In conclusion positive psychology deals with positive emotions, positive experience, positive traits and positive social interaction.
+In conclusion, positive psychology deals with positive emotions, positive experiences, positive traits, and positive social interaction.
 It consists of subjective, individual and societal /group levels.
-In subjective levels it majorly discuses about positive emotions like, happiness, joy, love, satisfaction with life, and confidence.
-In individual level it focuses on positive deeds, harmony, honesty and wisdom.
-In societal level it deals with positive institutions.
 Positive psychology adopts Aristotelian view that human nature is innately good, and humans can decide best for themselves.
-The significance of positive psychology influence positive perspectives, positive aspect of human nature, and flourishing individuals, societies and community’s wellbeing and recovery.
-In nursing practice positive psychology enhances wellbeing recovery, decreases depressive symptoms, enhances cardiovascular good outcomes, enhances self actualization in students through facilitation of positive emotions which creates important skills and develops resilience.
 Positive psychology is embedded in cultures.
 In every culture there are some important traits like wisdom, courage; humanity, justice, temperance, and transcendence are common.
 Tran cultural nursing effectively deals with different patients from different cultural backgrounds and having different languages.
-It focuses on wellbeing, recovery; alleviate suffering and deals with different life events successfully.
+It focuses on well-being, recovery; alleviates suffering, and deals with different life events successfully.
 Positive psychology is a new field which is applicable in nursing practice to improve patient’s wellbeing.